This function finds communities in a (un)weighted (un)directed network based on the Infomap algorithm (https://github.com/mapequation/infomap).

 https://www.mapequation.org/infomap/ for more information).
 Note that

-(bipartite = TRUE
+(bipartite = TRUE).

-In both cases do not forget to indicate which of the first two columns is
+In both cases, do not forget to indicate which of the first two columns is

-dedicated to the site nodes (i.e. primary nodes) and species nodes (i.e.
+dedicated to the site nodes (i.e., primary nodes) and species nodes (i.e.

-feature nodes) using the arguments site_col
+feature nodes) using the arguments site_col and species_col.

 The type of nodes returned in the output can be chosen with the argument

-to keep both types of nodes, sites
+return_node_type equal to "both" to keep both types of nodes, "site"

-to preserve only the sites nodes and species
+to preserve only the site nodes, and "species" to preserve only the

 species nodes.